teacheredu-euniwell/20241120/README.md

 [^2]:Fend, H. (2009).
 Neue Theorie der Schule.
 VS Verlag für Sozialwissenschaften. https://doi.org/10.1007/978-3-531-91788-7

-### 1.2 Bronfenbrenners Ecological Systems Theory
+### 1.2 Bronfenbrenner's Ecological Systems Theory

-Uri Bronfenbrenners Ecological Systems Theory posits that human development is influenced by the interactions between an individuals and their multiple _environmental systems_.
-(Bronfenbrenner 1977)[^1] These systems are nested within each other, each layer representing a different level of influence.
+Uri Bronfenbrenner's Ecological Systems Theory posits that human development is influenced by the interactions between an individual and their environmental systems.
+(Bronfenbrenner 1977)[^1] These systems are nested within each other with each layer representing a different level of influence.

-Video: Bronfenbrenner´s Ecological Systems
+Video: Bronfenbrenner's Ecological Systems
 ---

 !?[](https://www.youtube.com/watch?v=g6pUQ4EDHeQ)